Archaeological Map of the Maya Ruins of Becán

-The map portrayed on this sign at the site is based on a drawing by David F. Potter which attempts to reconstruct Becan as it appeared at the peak of its development around A.D.
+This map, from the entrance to the site, is based on a drawing by David F. Potter which reconstructs Becán as it appeared at the peak of its development around A.D.
 800, shortly after the cessation of major construction.
 Most of the buildings shown were then in use, but the dry moat, built centuries earlier, was probably no longer maintained for its original defensive purposes:

 Becán is arranged around three major plazas.
-The most important of these is the great southeastern plaza with its massive platform supporting Strustures I, II, III, and IV.
+The most important of these is the great southeastern plaza with its massive platform supporting Structures I, II, III, and IV.

 The central plaza group occupies the midground of the map and is defined on the east by structure VIII and on the west by Structure X.